AND HEARTS SEMICOLON

 dmorgan18: same. sis is drivin me crazy

-_andheartsemicolon: probably not as bad as mine. unless yours also blows up your microwave tryin to cook boiled eggs in ALUMINUM FOIL
+_andheartsemicolon: probably not as bad as mine. unless yours also blows up your microwave tryin to cook eggs in ALUMINUM FOIL

 dmorgan18: yikes! blew up? wait, eggs in the mw? foil in the mw? doesnt he know how to cook?